carrier-io/carrier-io.github.io/_posts/2023-07-28-carrier-configure-comparison-backend.md

 4. Fill in the data for the "Response Time" threshold:
    - **Test**: Enter the test name (e.g., "DemoWithTransactions").
    - **Test Environment**: Specify the environment (e.g., Testing).
-   - **Scope**: Choose "Every" to apply the threshold to all virtual users.
+   - **Scope**: Choose "Every" to apply the threshold to every transaction in test

+   > Note: The option "Every" in Scope is applicable only for the **"Response Time"** threshold.
+    {: .prompt-info }

    - **Target**: Choose the target metric - Response Time.
    - **Aggregation**: Set the aggregation method - "Percentile 95"
    - **Comparison**: Choose the comparison operator (e.g., >=).